 Kindly note that we’ve tried our best to list the most vital documents, but as every business – and its needs – differ you need to keep in mind that your situation is unique and that you need to do extensive research.

-You also have the option of a FREE consultation call with our Cleaning Company Experts.
+You also have the option of a FREE consultation call with our Security Company Experts.
 To claim yours, just call our Toll-Free number at the top of this page.

-You have to register your business as a company at the CIPC.
+You have to register your new security business as a company at the CIPC.

 Expert tip: We assist with fast and easy CIPC Pty Company Registrations.

 The first reason relates to part 2 of this article: Tender and Contract application.
 You usually have to submit a company registration number with your application, which requires you to formally register, for example, a Pty company at the CIPC.
-You can opt for other structures, but Pty works best for most South African businesses and entrepreneurs.
-You can read more about other company structures here.
+You can opt for other structures, but a Pty works best for most South African businesses and entrepreneurs.

 You need a company registration number for both private and government contracts.